Working with Julia packages

 [7876af07] + Example v0.5.3

-As with the command line, you can add multiple packages at once by listing their names with commas and adding square brackets to create an array of strings, for example:
+As with the command line, you can add multiple packages at the same time by separating their names by commas and adding square brackets to create an array of strings, for example:

 Pkg.add(["Example", "Plots"])